Botgaming/PRNG/README.md

 A module to generate test sequence is contained in **_random.js_** file.

 ### PRNG Test Results
-**Test results** of the Dieharder suite are represented in: <br />
+Test results of the Dieharder suite are represented in: <br />
 https://github.com/Botgaming/PRNG/blob/master/test-results/sequence.sha512.1000000000.4294967295.results.txt, <br />
-where it could be seen that all tests were passed.
+where it could be seen that all tests were **passed**.